learn-co-students/dc-ds-060120/mod-1/Mod-1-project/Mod1 Project Description 060120.md

 ### 3. CRISP-DM Check-In- Tuesday

-You will meet with the coaches to discuss your progress on the project and your plan for the rest of the week to make sure you are on the right track.
+You will meet with the instructors to discuss your progress on the project and your plan for the rest of the week to make sure you are on the right track.
 We will be focusing on the steps of the CRISP-DM model.
 Be prepared to answer the following questions.

 - Business Understanding
    - Have you clearly defined your goal for your analysis?